LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 **Changed:** added as **P5 (mechanism applicability)** to the SSI boundary-condition framework (README §3.3), explicitly marked as post-hoc — it did not exist prior to RQ2b's findings and is a candidate proposition, not an established one.
+(README §16.5 later proposes a still more tentative extension of P5, connecting it to predictive-model flexibility, without elevating it to a numbered boundary condition.)

 `[affects: README §3.3, §10]`